Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 • Long Form

-If they were higher than that threshold but less than $20 million, you can file the EZ Computation or the Long Form.
+If they were higher than the $2.47 million threshold but less than $20 million, you can file the EZ Computation or the Long Form.
 And if they were higher than $20 million, you’ll file the Long Form.

 3. Choose Your Filing Method